 A decision issued by the Norwegian Agriculture Agency is valid for entry for up to 30 days from the approval date.
-Foreign nationals covered by the exemption are to present the decision of the Norwegian Agriculture Agency upon entry, either in paper form or digitally.
+Foreign nationals covered by the exemption must when required be able to present the decision of the Norwegian Agriculture Agency upon entry, either in paper form or digitally.
 The authenticity of the approval decision is to be checked during border control.